 Last week as we were wrapping up our final two weeks at work, we were lucky to get a couple of hours with a great lady in regards on how to update our resumes and personal profiles, whilst we worked on attempting to get back into the workforce.
 I was particularly interested in the part of the session surrounding networking, because trying to work out what in the world to do now that I'm jobless has been a huge stress.
-Surprisingly however, for being the most introverted extrovert that you can meet - networking isn't actually something that is new to me.
+Surprisingly however, for being the most introverted extrovert that you can meet - as mentioned earlier, networking isn't actually something that is new to me.

 "I know you don't believe me, but some of the best people who can network successfully are introverts; you're amazing at listening, and that's a big thing for establishing your network."